obsidian-toaster/project/project-management.md

 * [JIRA](https://issues.jboss.org/projects/OBST/summary) : Tickets & Scrum Management Tool
 * [Slack](https://microservicesplatform.slack.com/messages) : IRC channels, notifications platform

-Remark :
+Slack's remarks :

 * Slack channels can be accessed using an IRC client with the IRC or XMPP over SSL protocols.
 You can get your user/password at this address like also more information about how to configure your client : https://microservicesplatform.slack.com/account/gateways
-* A Skype or Blujeans call can be started within a slack channel using /bluejeans [id] or /skype call commands.
+* A Skype or Bluejeans call can be started within a slack channel using /bluejeans [id] or /skype call commands.
+* [Screenhero](https://screenhero.com/) which is  "collaborative screen sharing app" is integrated too with Slack like github
+* Drop Box & Google Drive documents can be shared directly using Slack.

 ## Processes